gridgain/yardstick/README.md

 To run remote servers the following should be done:

 1. Prepare benchmark properties for the benchmark execution.
-These properties will contain list of remote servers to run benchmark on, optional username to log in on remote servers, class names for benchmark server and driver.
+These properties will contain list of remote servers to run benchmark on, optional username to log in on remote servers, comma-separated list of run configurations.
 2. Run `bin/benchmark-servers-start.sh` script with specified benchmark properties file.
+The script will take the first configuration from the comma-separated list of configurations.

 For example:
 `bin/benchmark-servers-start.sh config/benchmark.properties`

 ### Starting benchmark
-After remote servers are started, the benchmark should be run.
+After remote servers are started, the benchmark driver should be run.
 Procedure is almost the same - the only difference is that the `bin/benchmark-run.sh` script should be used.
+The script will take the first configuration from the comma-separated list of configurations.

 For example:
 `bin/benchmark-run.sh config/benchmark.properties`